boltops-tools/kubes/docs/_docs/learn/yaml/review-project.md

         image: <%= built_image %>
 ```

 Notice the `<%= built_image %>`.
-Kubes will process the YAML files with ERB templating and replace these tags.
+Kubes processes the YAML files with ERB templating and replaces these tags.
 The `built_image` is a kubes helper method that refers to the latest Docker image built by Kubes.
-This spares you from having to update the image manually.
+This spares you updating the image manually.

 Next, let's look at `service.yaml`